unicode-org/icu/docs/userguide/unicode.md

 encoding scheme is that an encoding form maps the character set codes to values that fit into internal data types (like a short in C), while an encoding scheme maps to bits and bytes.
-For traditional encodings, they are the same since the encoding forms already map to bytes
+For traditional encodings, they are the same since the encoding forms already map to bytes.

-.
 The different Unicode encoding forms are optimized for a variety of different
 uses:

 1. UTF-16, the default encoding form, maps a character code point to either one